Python 3 porting - pickles

 'abcd'

 The above works seemingly well - we put str and we get str.
-Notice however, that the type changed.
-What makes this crime a perfect one is that the changed type’s name is identical.
+But those are different Pythons decoding the pickle into different types.
+What makes this a perfect crime are identical type names.
 We had a Python 2 str, now we have Python 3 str.
 In other words, we silently deserialised bytes into unicode-aware text by reinterpreting it as ASCII.

 Here’s how it breaks: